 Vire app 2.0

 Vire app has been completely redesigned.
-The app is now less technical and provides a more intuitive overview of behavioural data.
+The app is now less complicated and provides a more intuitive overview of behavioural data.
 In-app notifications have been improved, and Do’s can be rated for programme analysis.
 Vire app 2.0 has built in GPS data collection for the analysis of Variety and Social Opportunity scores.

 First positive experiences have been shared by participant Jos Schilleman in a newspaper article in BN de Stem.
 You can read the Dutch article here.